HerreraManuel/Group1/README.md

     GitParser package holds all the java files necessary for cloning and creating a repository for our group to utilize.
 This package includes the following files:

+        Git Cloner - Class that clones a repository with a given URL.
+        Repository -

     Helper.java will.....